A note on arithmetic in finite types: A new version of arithmetic in finite types

 Now that we have shown that observational equivalence is a congruence we can define $\lambda$-abstraction using $\bf k$ and $\bf s$, as in \cite[Proposition 9.1.8]{troelstravandalen88b}, for instance.
 Note that we can do this only now, because the proof that the $\lambda$-abstraction defined using $\bf k$ and $\bf s$ acts as it should (i.e., proves $\beta$-equality) \emph{uses the congruence laws for equality}.

-\begin{rema}{oversight} This is overlooked on pages 452 and 453 of \cite{troelstravandalen88b}: one cannot freely use $\lambda$-abstractions to prove the congruence laws, because the congruence laws are used in the proof of the combinatory completeness of $\bf k$ and $\bf s$.
+\begin{remark} {\rm This is overlooked on pages 452 and 453 of \cite{troelstravandalen88b}: one cannot freely use $\lambda$-abstractions to prove the congruence laws, because the congruence laws are used in the proof of the combinatory completeness of $\bf k$ and $\bf s$.
 (The argument is ascribed to Rath, but, as he was working with a version of $\nha$ based on the $\lambda$-calculus rather than on combinatory logic, his argument was not circular.)
 The necessity of breaking this circle was our reason for introducing the additional combinators $\bf b$ and $\bf q$.
-We feel that the system we have called $\hazero$ achieves what the system called $\hazero$ on pages 452 and 453 of \cite{troelstravandalen88b} was meant to achieve, so it seems appropriate to use the same name. \end{rema}
+We feel that the system we have called $\hazero$ achieves what the system called $\hazero$ on pages 452 and 453 of \cite{troelstravandalen88b} was meant to achieve, so it seems appropriate to use the same name.} \end{remark}

-\begin{coro}{biinterpretable} The following systems all prove the same theorems in their common language: $\hazero$, $\nha$, $\nha + \OBS$ and the system called $\ha$ on page 46 of \cite{troelstra73}. \end{coro} \begin{proof} The only observation to make is that once one has combinatory completeness, as one has in $\nha$, $\nha + \OBS$ and $\ha$, one can define $\bf b$ and $\bf q$.
+\begin{corollary} The following systems all prove the same theorems in their common language: $\hazero$, $\nha$, $\nha + \OBS$ and the system called $\ha$ on page 46 of \cite{troelstra73}. \end{corollary} \begin{proof} The only observation to make is that once one has combinatory completeness, as one has in $\nha$, $\nha + \OBS$ and $\ha$, one can define $\bf b$ and $\bf q$.
 For example, one could put

 as one may verify. \end{proof}

 This means that $\hazero$ allows for both intensional and extensional models, such as HRO and HEO; also the deduction theorem holds for $\hazero$, because, unlike $\weha$, it extends multi-sorted first-order intuitionistic logic with axioms only.